mcgreevyjim66/User-Quiz/README.md

 ## Source

 My repo, is located at <https://github.com/mcgreevyjim66/User-Quiz>.
-There is source code located in the Generate-Password folder, as well as in the ./assets/images, ./assets/css and ./assets/scripts folders.
+There is source code located in the User-Quiz folder, as well as in the ./assets/images, ./assets/css and ./assets/scripts folders.

 ## Mock-up